From Edward B. Marks Music Company comes word of two new releases, including the first engraving of Romantic Pieces (1958-60).Read more

 As a pianist Bolcom has performed and recorded his own work frequently in collaboration with his wife and musical partner, mezzo-soprano Joan Morris.
 Cabaret songs, show tunes, and American popular songs of the 20th century have been their primary specialties in both concerts and recordings.
 Their 25th album, "Autumn Leaves," was released recently on White Pine Records.

-Bolcom: Cabaret Songs
+Bolcom: Five Cabaret Songs for Band

-Concerto Grosso for Saxophone Quartet and Orchestra
+Bolcom: Concerto Grosso for Saxophone Quartet and Orchestra